-From the top of the hills on his family’s 180-acre dairy farm in Southbury, Connecticut, Ben Platt looks on the river of cars on Interstate 84, many of them heading south to New York City.
-He knows it's there, and he's glad he is not among them.
-“We live close enough to the city that a lot of people commute for work.
-I sure am glad I’m here and not there.”
+From the top of the hills on his family’s 180-acre dairy farm, Ben Platt looks on the river of cars on Interstate 84, many of them heading south to New York City.
+He is glad he is not among them.
+“We live close enough to the city that a lot of people commute for work,” the farmers says.
+“I sure am glad I’m here and not there.”